 The number of colors In digital textile printing, a digital design is printed directly on fabric.
 No rotary screens are needed.
 This does not only saves printers valuable engraving time, but printers also spare the additional costs of the screens themselves plus the engraving of the screens.

-If you’ve made a cost comparison and digital textile printing turns out to be the most sufficient technique for your printing company, there are a few things you can do to reduce the cost of this printing technique:
+If you’ve made a cost comparison and digital textile printing turns out to be the most sufficient technique for your fast-fashion manufacturing, there are a few things you can do to reduce the cost of this printing technique:

 Capital investment Digital textile printing has a high capital investment.
 This means you have to select a digital printer that has a high reliability in order to increase efficiency and simultaneously reduce downtime.
 That means that in the end, you can produce more in a shorter amount of time and increase your revenue.

 Maintenance costs The maintenance costs of digital textile printing are largely made up of print head costs.
 So when you select a digital textile printer, you should carefully study the lifetime and warranty conditions that are given by the printer manufacturer for the printheads that are used in that printer.
-Furthermore, a digital textile printer which gives you easy access to the print heads enables you to quickly exchange and adjust print heads which are broken.
-That not only saves you time, but also decreases the maintenance costs of digital textile printing.
+Furthermore, a digital textile printer that gives you easy access to the print heads enables you to quickly exchange and adjust print heads that are broken.
+That not only saves you time but also decreases the maintenance costs of digital textile printing.

-Variable costs The largest contribution on the variable cost if digital printing comes from the inks.
+Variable costs The largest contribution to the variable cost of digital printing comes from the inks.
 So obviously, by reducing the ink consumption per meter you can reduce the variable costs of digital textile printing.
 You can do that by using high-density inks so you need less ink per meter to reach the desired print quality.
-On top of that, using a digital textile printer that needs less cleaning and purging, it will produce less waste ink.
-Furthermore, a good printer results in fewer rejection which helps you to increase overall costs even further.
+On top of that, using a digital textile printer that needs less cleaning and purging, will produce less waste ink.
+Furthermore, a good printer results in fewer rejections which helps you to increase overall costs even further.

 SPGPrints proprietary Archer Technology addresses all of the above aspects to improve the cost situation for digital textile printing.
-In a next blog I will further elaborate on this.
-In the meantime, watch my presentation about fast-fashion printing on the WTIN Textile 4.0 Conference below:
+Watch my presentation about fast-fashion printing at the WTIN Textile 4.0 Conference below: